Antlera/Antlera/README.md

-👋 Hi there, I'm Antlera, a student at Sichuan University with a broad interest in computer science, currently diving deep into distributed systems, machine learning/deep learning, cloud computing, and systems performance optimization.
+👋 Hi there, I'm Antlera, a student at Sichuan University.
+Welcome to my GitHub pages!!!

+🔍 I’m currently diving deep into research on distributed systems, machine learning/deep learning, cloud computing, and systems performance optimization.

 🔧 I’m currently building DLRover, an automatic distributed deep learning system.
 If you are interested, welcome to join us!